mekise/git-primer/README.md

 git commit
 git commit -m 'Add file1'
-git branch (list local branches)(option -r to check remote branches) git branch feature1 (run git branch -b feature1 to create the branch and immediately move into it without the need to run the next line) git checkout feature1
+git branch (list local branches)(option -r to check remote branches) git branch feature1 git checkout feature1 (run `git chekout -b feature1` to create the branch and immediately move into it without the need to run the previous line)
 ```
 Now, make some changes in the branch feature1 (e.g. `echo "some change" >> file1.jl ; cat file1.jl`)

+> [!IMPORTANT]
+> Once you finished working on the feature, you need to add it and commit it to the branch.
+If you checkout to a different branch before committing, all the uncommitted work you have done will be carried over to the branch you are now in.

 To merge, go to the main branch:
 ```
 git checkout main
 git merge feature1
 ```
 This kept the main branch safe until the new feature was polished.
+Now, we have the new feature in the main branch as well.

 ## Resolve a conflict
 You will find conflicts while merging with other people's work.
 Sometimes, you will even find conflicts when merging your own code.
 Let's resolve a conflict.